Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

     token: REDACTED
 ```

 This config file contains all the information necessary to access the cluster and perform most operations.
-When using the .net client we are  authenticationg using this file, you can see that on line 13 of `Progam.cs`
+When using the .net client we are  authenticationg using this file, you can see that on line 13 of the `Program.cs` file.

 ```C#
 var config = KubernetesClientConfiguration.BuildConfigFromConfigFile();